-At springtime they continued north thru Kentucky and crossed the Great Ohio River into Indiana, scouts explored northward to Chicago.
-Not finding a northern passage there, but a tideless Lake Michigan instead, DeSoto turned his army southwest thru Southern Illinois, still searching for a passage to China.
+At springtime, 1541, they continued north thru Kentucky and crossed the Great Ohio River into Indiana, scouts explored northward to Chicago.
+Not finding a northern sea there, but a tideless Lake Michigan instead, DeSoto turned his army southwest thru Southern Illinois, still searching for a passage to China.

 When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for Vaca's legendary riches.

-Finding no gold, DeSoto turned his army south to spend that winter in Arkansas.
-In 1542, he died of anguish south of there.
-His army fled toward Mexico, Spain's nearest outpost on the continent.
+Finding no gold, his army marched south and spent that winter in Arkansas.
+DeSoto, cut off by spring floods in 1542, died of anguish.
+His army fled west toward Mexico, Spain's nearest outpost.
 They passed thru Louisiana and Texas, scouts as far as San Antonio.
 Not finding enough food or water to proceed, they backtracked to Arkansas.

 The army built boats that winter then drifted down the "Great River," first the Arkansas then the Mississippi, skirting today's Mississippi.
 Attacked at Vicksburg, the army drifted downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
 Half of the men survived.